 Send Sydney an email: email@example.com

-Angie Cooper leads Heartland Summit and Heartland Forward’s programming efforts.
-The Heartland Summit is the flagship convening of Heartland Forward, a Bentonville, AR-based “think and do” tank focused on advancing economic performance and opportunity in the center of the country.
+Angie Cooper leads Heartland Forward’s programming and public policy efforts, and the Heartland Summit.
+The Heartland Summit is the flagship convening of Heartland Forward, a Bentonville, Arkansas-based “think and do” tank focused on advancing economic performance and opportunity in the center of the country.

-As Chief Program Officer, Angie is focused on turning Heartland Forward’s research into action, creating new partnerships, leading on policy solutions, and serving as a resource for Heartland communities.
+As executive vice president, Angie is focused on turning Heartland Forward’s research into action, creating new partnerships, leading on policy solutions and serving as a resource for Heartland communities.

-While at Walmart, Angie served as Walmart’s Chair of the Women’s Resource Council (WRC).
-The WRC is a group of women and men who cultivate an inclusive environment and act as a forum to connect, develop and advocate for their members.
+While at Walmart, Angie served as Walmart’s chair of the Women’s Resource Council (WRC).
 Angie has also served on the board for the Asian Pacific American Institute for Congressional Studies (APAICS) and the American Council of Young Political Leaders (ACYPL).
-Angie currently serves on the board as chair for Common Threads, a nonprofit organization that provides hands-on, cooking and nutrition education to children, parents and educators in under-resourced communities.
+Angie currently serves on the board as chair for Common Threads, a nonprofit organization that provides nutrition education to children, parents and educators in under-resourced communities.

 Angie is a native of Oklahoma and a graduate of Oklahoma State University.

 As a native of Texas, Woolsey has been consulting for nearly three years helping clients primarily with strategy, communications, and development.
 Prior, she served as the executive vice president at Fayetteville, Ark.-based public relations agency Mitchell from 2008 to 2018.
 She served on the executive committee and advised clients in media relations, strategy, and messaging for global brands and nonprofits.